 The statewide average cost in Idaho for assisted living is $3,475 per month.
 Lewiston is the most expensive area in Idaho when it comes to assisted living facilities.
 The range within the state fluctuates very little and stays in a tight range not often higher than $4,306 per month.

 Unlike most states, Idaho will include assisted living under the Medicaid waiver program.
 Generally, the programs are all in place to keep the senior independent and out of the skilled nursing center; however, they rarely will cover an assisted living facility.
 This waiver does also cover at home care, adult daycare and foster care or personal services care.

 There are other ways to be able to pay for assisted living in Idaho.
 Do you have a reverse mortgage?
 You may be able to cash out the equity on your home even though technically it’s no longer yours.
 Do you have a home to rent?
 If your mortgage is paid off you could rent it out and supplement your income.
-There is always long-term-care insurance up to your early 70’s depending on the company.
+There is always long-term-care insurance up to your early 70’s depending on the company, which can cover various types of Idaho senior living, as long as the option you need includes care.
 What about annuities?
 The point here is that there’s everything from non-profit organizations to your own benefits you’ve paid into or earned all your life.
 Use them, be creative and you’ll have a more seamless time moving your loved one to an assisted living facility in the state of Idaho.